 In fact, without nutritional supplements, vegetarians and vegans cannot compete with the health of omnivores.
 One hundred grams of beef contains on average about four times more protein than one hundred grams of tofu.
 So you would need to eat four hundred grams of tofu if you want to satisfy the amount of protein that comes with beef, and that grammar is unrealistic.
 Probably our stomach would blow up because of the bloating.

 She also talked about genetically modified organisms and antibiotics in foods of animal origin.
-Criticizing these is pointless here, since without them life and food production will not be possible in the future.
-In the vast majority of genetically modified organisms and antibiotics are opposed by people with limited knowledge in the field.
+Criticizing these is pointless here since without them life and food production will not be possible in the future.
+The vast majority of genetically modified organisms and antibiotics are opposed by people with limited knowledge in the field.
 The fact is, however, that genetically modified organisms are a relief to us for the production and processing of food, and the use of antibiotics alone is not a problem if it takes into account withdrawal periods and other regulations.
-If we want a meat-free future, let’s not forget that soy and corn are one of the best.
+If we want a meat-free future, let’s not forget that soy and corn are some of the best.